MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_secure_user_access.md

 14. Set the **Configure** toggle switch to **Yes**, which enables the two tabs.

 15. Under the **Include** tab, verify **Any location** is selected (select it if necessary).
 Select the **Exclude** tab.
-If your organization recognizes specific IP addesses or ranges of addresses as "trusted", you can exclude the MFA requirement if a user signs in from one of those locations.
+If your organization recognizes specific IP addresses or ranges of addresses as "trusted", you can exclude the MFA requirement if a user signs in from one of those locations.
 However, Adatum wants to require MFA for all include user sign-in, regardless of their location.
 This will include both internal and external user sign-ins.
 Verify the **Selected locations** option is selected, and under the **Select** section, verify it says **None**.
 By not specifying any selected locations, this setting ensures that no locations are excluded from MFA.

 16. Under the **Access controls** section, under the **Grant** group, select **0 controls selected**.
 Doing so displays a **Grant** pane.